-At December 31, 2002, the Company's on-hand supply of DM1 and ansamitocin P3, including \$900,000 of DM1 inventory the Company acquired from GlaxoSmithKline, \$966,000 of product received during the period from the DM1 manufacturer and \$450,000 of ansamitocin P3 held at its third party manufacturers, represented less than a twelve-month supply based upon current collaborator firm fixed orders and projections.
+At March 31, 2003, the Company's on-hand supply of DM1 and ansamitocin P3 (including \$476,000 of DM1 inventory the Company acquired from GlaxoSmithKline, \$1.9 million of product received during the nine-month period ended March 31, 2003 from the DM1 manufacturer and \$900,000 of ansamitocin P3 held at its third party manufacturers) represented more than a twelve-month supply based upon current collaborator firm fixed orders and projections.
+In the quarter ended March 31, 2003, the Company recorded as research and development expense \$823,000 of amounts paid or payable to the manufacturers of ansamitocin P3 and DM1 to produce material that the Company has identified as excess based upon the Company's inventory policy as described above.
 Any changes to the Company's collaborators' projections could result in significant changes in the Company's estimate of the net realizable value of DM1 and ansamitocin P3 inventory.
-Reductions in collaborators' projections could indicate that the Company has excess DM1 and/or ansamitocin P3 inventory and the Company would then evaluate the need to record valuation allowances, included as charges to research and development, to record the DM1 and/or ansamitocin P3 inventory at its estimated net realizable value.
+Reductions in collaborators' projections could indicate that the Company has additional excess DM1 and/or ansamitocin P3 inventory and the Company would then evaluate the need to record further valuation allowances, included as charges to research and development, to record the DM1 and/or ansamitocin P3 inventory at its estimated net realizable value.